demisto/content/Packs/Genians/Integrations/Genians/README.md

 ## Genians Genian NAC Module Requirements

-Before you can use this integration in Demisto, you need to enable certain modules in your Genian NAC environment.
+Before you can use this integration in Cortex XSOAR, you need to enable certain modules in your Genian NAC environment.

 #### Genian NAC Web Console